fannydai/Jotto.cloud/README.md

 ```
 mongo
 ```

+### Front-end Instructions
+* :coffee: Install npm along with node using `brew install node` or going to https://nodejs.org/en/
+* On MacOS: npm install --save-dev @angular-devkit/build-angular
+* :whale: Install Angular CLI using `npm install -g @angular/cli`
+* :running: Run the application using `npm start`
+* :computer: Go to http://localhost:4200 to view the app

 ### Rules of Jotto
 * number of letter (5 letters, no repeating letters)
 * Array of 26 (alphabets) which is displayed on the web